HeinerEF/kirby-helpsection/README.md

 Due to changes in Kirby version **5.0**, the *previously* created versions of this plugin are no longer usable, which I used on all websites I developed before to provide detailed input help in the Panel.
 Therefore, I have created a new plugin version that is compatible with Kirby version 5.x and possibly higher versions.

-This plugin displays the contents of the Helpsection on *multilingual websites* in the current **input language** of the Panel user in the panel, if this language is available in the content of the help section.
+This plugin displays the contents of the Helpsection on *multilingual websites* in the current **input language** of the Panel user in the panel, if this language is available in the content at "**/helpsection**".
 When the input language is changed, the user usually has to refresh the help section.

 ## Installation